AnshuOishik/RGCOK/README.txt

 Execution Command:
 > java -Xmx20g Main chr.fa 8

-# Testing kMer length from 9 to 21
+# Testing k-mer length of size 9 to 21

-# chr.fa is the input file contains chromosomes
+# chr.fa is the input file contains chromosomes name
 # 8 is the number of threads
 # -Xmx20g to increase heap memory size
 *****************************************************************************************************************************